SonnyK33/obsidian/Central Bank Operations.md

 1) Repo and reverse repo facilities
 [[Reverse Repo Facility]]
 The fed controls the repo with the reverse repo facility (allows money market funds to park cash and earn a certain rate - effectively a floor on the repo rate) and the repo facility which lends repo to dealers at a certain rate (effectively a ceiling on the rate).
 Because treasuries can be repo’d for effectively free and converted to bank deposits, they’re essentially fungible with deposits and cash.
+The Fed currently pays 10 bps lower on the RRP versus what they pay on reserves.
+There are calls now for that to revert back to 25 bps to pull liquidity from that facility.

 Currently in the EU, there is excess liquidity due to QE and a lack of collateral (treasury securities).
 This has caused money market rates to fall below the ECB's set deposit rate.
 If they enacted a reverse repo system like the one Fed has, it would put a floor on rates as banks could use their excess reserves to earn a rate set by the ECB.
 Because of the excess liquidity (reserves) in the system, there's limited demand to borrow from money markets - pushing those rates below the ECB deposit rates/